JordanPickles/modelling-airbnbs-property-listing-dataset-/README.md

 ### Cleaning the tabular data
-- Data with missing values were dropped form the df, text data was formatted and cleaned and the data.
+- Data with missing values were dropped form the df, text data was formatted and cleaned.
 - The data was returned as tuples (features and labels) to be used by a machine learning model.

 ```